How Do I Register To Vote?

 If you don't have an ID, you can print, complete and mail the voter registration form.

 If you have questions about the website, contact the state Elections Division at 617-727-2828.

 RECOGNIZED POLITICAL PARTIES

 The state doesn't use the term “Independent.”
 Just check the box for “no party” (UNENROLLED) instead.
 You can still vote in the primaries if you’re Unenrolled, you just have to "declare a party" when you check-in on primary day.
 Regardless of your ballot choice on Primary Election Day, your party enrollment will remain as Unenrolled.
-If you would like to change your political party, you may complete a Party Change Card form or register online.
+If you would like to change your political party, you may complete a Party Change Card form or change it online.